 Well, not this year.
 Thanks to this mini blog genre of mine about themed / geeky restaurants, I made it a mission to finally check out the café.
 I literally skipped lunch before going so that I’d have room for double desserts.
 How did the visit go?
-Here are the pics.
+Here are my pics and review!

 Update: Dec 21, 2018

-Had my annual year-end solo dinner here, and of course took the opportunity to snap some additional pictures.
+Had my annual year-end solo dinner here, and of course took the opportunity to snap some new pictures.